kellie-cat/portfolio-one-cats/README.md

 ### General features on each page

 The website has six pages accessible from the landing page (home page, a page for each of the four cats, and a contact page).
 - All pages are responsive up to at least 3500px screen sizes.
 - On every page there is a navigation bar fixed at the top that helps the user navigate the site.
 As per convention, this has a logo to the left and a navbar to the right of the screen, that is hidden behind a burger toggle on smaller screens.
 The logo and the Home button will both bring the user to the Home Page.
 - At the bottom of every page a footer contains links to social media pages with icons from Font Awesome.

 Home page

 - The Hero Image is the main focus of the home page.
 It shows a picture of a beautiful cat with green eyes sitting on a duvet with pastel colours that inspired the colour scheme for the site.
 The text overlaid on the image explains the function of the site - it is a digital scrapbook of my pets.
 - Underneath the image, a paragraph of text welcomes the user and explains why I love cats so much.
 - The reasons section shows eight boxes enclosing eight reasons why cats are great.
 - Lastly, a button on the lower right of the screen invites the user to flick to the next page of the memory book, improving user experience by avoiding the need to move the mouse back to the navbar.

 Cats' pages

 - Under the header on the cats' pages are a collection of expanding photos that respond to the appropriate screen size.
 On small mobile devices, one image is seen, on larger mobiles, two images are revealed.
 On landscape mobiles and tablets, three photos appear, and on larger screens, five photos of the cat fill the width of the screen.
 - The Personal Details section introduces the cat with their biography organised within a table.
 Their name, age, special talents and theme tune are some of the facts highlighted here.
 A circle image of them adds visual interest to break up the text.
 This section is also resposive, organised in a column on narrow screens, and moved to a row arrangement as space allows.
 - The Story section allows the user to get to know the star of the page, with more details about their lives and special memories we want to record.
 - The Likes and Dislikes sections have different background colours to separate them.
 They have a heading, a list of likes or dislikes and an accommpanying photo.
 These are seen in a column on mobiles, and a row on larger screens

 ### Future Implementations

 - Ideally, more space for photos on each cat's page would be great, as they are very photogenic creatures.
 A photo reel that could be swiped through with arrows to alert the user to scroll through extra pictures would be a way of displaying all photos even on small devices.
 I would like to learn how to use Responsive images for different media queries and this could be used to update the page and keep load times as low as feasible in the future.
 - The ability to enlarge photos on small screens would be beneficial, especially for people with sight impairments.
-- JavaScript would be beneficial for the contact page.
+- JavaScript would be very useful for the contact page.
 At present it is just a form, the information is not sent anywhere or stored.
-- The photos in the Story section are block elements and should be integrated into the text to improve the UX on larger screen sizes.
+- The photos in the Story section would be visually more interesting if they were integrated into the text to improve the UX on larger screen sizes.
-- The hero image becomes overly cropped on larger screens of over 3500px.
 - Going forward, I have learned to give the HTML elements proper classes from the beginning, rather than targetting the element itself, as going back through the code and reclassifying certain elements and looking for the matching CSS is doable.
 But it can be tedious and lead to issues with the changes taking some time to implement.

 ### Accessibility